Breast Cancer

 Throughout her treatment, Heather Kleisner felt the embrace of care, support and hope from everyone she encountered at Norton Cancer Institute.

-• The multidisciplinary Norton Cancer Institute Breast Clinic allows you to see multiple specialists in the same day.
+The multidisciplinary Norton Cancer Institute Breast Clinic allows you to see multiple specialists in the same day.
 This setting offers the convenience of fewer appointments, thereby reducing travel and time in beginning the next steps in your care path.
+The clinic also brings together various specialists into one location, fostering a collaborative care model that has been shown to improve outcomes.

-• Many types of breast reconstruction surgery are available to fit your specific situation.
+Many types of breast reconstructive surgery are available to fit your specific situation.

 The Breast Oncology Team